TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 sudo apt install curl
 ~~~

-Note: You may need to update Ubuntu to the latest version for the Curl installation to complete.
+Note: You may need to update the package lists to the latest version for the Curl installation to complete.
 If so, run the command below:

 ~~~bash
 sudo apt update && sudo apt upgrade